All Books

 by Elisabeth Kübler-Ross, David Kessler

-Apply the classic five stages of dying to the grieving process itself.
+Apply the classic five stages to the grieving process itself.

 Key Takeaways

-• Identify and understand denial, anger, bargaining, and more.
+• Understand denial, anger, bargaining, depression, and acceptance.

-• Find practical wisdom for coping with each stage of grief.
+• Find practical wisdom for coping with each of the five stages.

 • Discover the courage to live and find meaning after loss.